gollum/gollum/README.md

 ## SYNTAX HIGHLIGHTING

-In Markdown and Textile page files you can get automatic syntax highlighting for a wide range of languages (courtesy of Pygments) by using the following
+In page files you can get automatic syntax highlighting for a wide range of languages (courtesy of [Pygments](http://pygments.org/)) by using the following syntax:
-syntax:

     ```ruby```
       def foo
         puts 'bar'
       end
-    ```
+    ``````````

 The block must start with three backticks (as the first characters on the line).
 After that comes the name of the language that is contained by the block.
 The language must be one of the `short name` lexer strings supported by Pygments.
 See the [list of lexers](http://pygments.org/docs/lexers/) for valid options.
-Following the language name you may add an additional three backticks for aesthetic reasons (but this is not required).
+Following the language name you may optionally add an additional three backticks for aesthetic reasons.

 If the block contents are indented two spaces or one tab, then that whitespace will be ignored (this makes the blocks easier to read in plaintext).